Inhumans premiere: Marvel Cinematic Universe tie-ins

 Reiné said during filming that a Marvel executive was on set to ensure whatever was done "would tie in with other characters in other universes, in other comics, in other series or movies...
-It was very collaborative. … Nine out of ten times they liked what I pitched–even radical things."
+It was very collaborative. ...
+Nine out of ten times they liked what I pitched–even radical things."
 The Terrigen outbreak in Earth's water supply, as depicted in Agents of S.H.I.E.L.D., is mentioned, while the Kree hieroglyphic language also introduced on Agents of S.H.I.E.L.D. is seen.

 Marketing

 A short teaser for the series was released ahead of Guardians of the Galaxy Vol. 2 IMAX screenings on its opening weekend in May 2017, as well as online.
 A full trailer for the series was screened exclusively at ABC's advertiser upfront presentation on May 17, with reactions praising the visuals for Lockjaw.
 The first public trailer was released on June 29, after footage had leaked online from ABC's upfront reveal.
 Darrell Etherington of TechCrunch felt it "looks like a dismal low-rent sci-fi trainwreck" and Mount "does a very bad job of acting in the few scenes he's in ... the sets look like they were put together from Stargate TV show lot sell-offs, hastily repainted."
 The trailer for io9's Charles Pulliam-Moore made him "confidently say that the show looks like it's going to be a mess."
 He noted that in the comics the Inhumans have "extremely melodramatic" stories, which would require the series to have "a deft writing hand and a sizable special effects budget.
 Judging from the looks of the trailer, though, a lot of that is going to be missing".

-An extended trailer was shown at San Diego Comic Con International 2017, before also being released online, and appeared before IMAX screenings of the film Dunkirk.
+An extended trailer was shown at San Diego Comic-Con in 2017, before also being released online, and appeared before IMAX screenings of the film Dunkirk.
 Fans in attendance at the panel enjoyed the footage, with Swan feeling the positive fan response to the completed effects for Medusa's hair was "vindication".
 However, Katharine Trendacosta at io9 felt the footage only made the series "look a bit less terrible" and noted "all the dialogue in these scenes are stilted and stiff."
 Ethan Anderton with /Film enjoyed seeing Black Bolt communicate with sign language, but felt the footage was "more like a melodramatic soap opera" with "no power behind the drama" than something compelling like Game of Thrones.
 He also felt the fight choreography and editing was "clunky".
 For Medusa's hair, Anderton noted it "actually looks perfect when we see it animated in action...
 When her hair begins to move because of her heightened emotions, it looks natural and fantastic.
 But when it goes back to the practical wig, it looks abysmal."
 He concluded that the series is "trying to have a compelling power struggle, but it doesn't come through in the performances", comparing it to Hercules: The Legendary Journeys and Xena: Warrior Princess."